More About This Recipe

 A word of caution though—make more than you think you’ll need.
 A double batch may be in order.
 I ate five in the course of taking photographs without even realizing it!
 Also, this is a great way to repurpose those taco night leftovers.

 These pops are so easy to make.
-You’ll need about a cup of prepared taco filling (I used ground turkey with Old El Paso taco seasoning
+You’ll need about a cup of prepared taco filling (I used ground turkey with Old El Paso taco seasoning) and one package of Pillsbury Crescent rolls.

 Serve with your favorite taco-style fixings—salsa con queso, salsa, guacamole, and sour cream.